rodeloescueta/attio-api/memory-bank/systemPatterns.md

 - Webhook events trigger specific workflows
 - Each event type has a dedicated handler
 - State changes propagate through the system based on events

+### 5. Frontend-Backend Separation

+- Checkout UI is a separate frontend component
+- API serves as the backend processing engine
+- Communication is via secure APIs

 ## Component Relationships